d13co/d13.co/content/posts/set-up-voi-participation-node/index.md

 ## Enable automatic software upgrades

-This will keep your node software up to date:
+Run this, which will keep your node software up to date:

 ```bash
 sudo systemctl start unattended-upgrades && sudo systemctl enable unattended-upgrades